movementlabsxyz/MIP/MIP/mip-74/README.md

 `max_rate_limit_target = insurance_fund_target / reaction_time`,

 where the `reaction_time` is the time it takes for the Governance Operator to react to a faulty or compromised component.
 The `reaction_time` is a parameter that is set by the Governance Operator.

-The Governance Operator MAY set the actual rate limit lower than the `max_rate_limit_target`.
+Implementation recommendation: The target Native Bridge contract checks at every transfer first, whether the relevant Insurance Fund size has changed before calculating the current rate limit and whether the budget is exceeded.

+**(Optional) Direct adjustment of rate limit by Governance Operator**

+The rate limit MAY also be adjusted by the Governance Operator directly by a parameter `rate_reduction_target`.
 However the Rate Limiter MUST NOT set the rate limit higher than the `max_rate_limit_target`.

-The rate limit MAY also be adjusted by the Governance Operator.
+In equation

 `rate_limit_target = rate_reduction_target * max_rate_limit_target`,

 where `rate_reduction_target` $\in$ `[0,1]` is a parameter that is set by the Governance Operator.
-Note the `rate_limit_target` MUST not be larger than `max_rate_limit_target`.
+As mentioned the `rate_limit_target` MUST not be larger than `max_rate_limit_target`.

+**Summary of Adjustment mechanisms**
 The following are possible ways to adjust the rate limit:

-1. The Governance Operator can adjust the rate limit by adding or removing funds from the Insurance Fund.
+1. The Governance Operator indirectly adjusts the rate limit by adding or removing funds from the Insurance Fund.
-1. The Governance Operator may adjust the rate limit by changing the `reaction_time`.
+1. The Governance Operator indirectly adjusts the rate limit by changing the `reaction_time`.
-1. The Governance Operator may adjust the rate limit by changing the `rate_reduction_target`.
+1. The Governance Operator MAY adjust the rate limit by changing the `rate_reduction_target`.

 #### Rate limit on the source chain